 Entry into the Bachelor of Education (Primary) programme at mid-year can be on a full-time or part-time basis.
+Mid-year intakes are offered at the discretion of the College.
+Please inquire as to when the next mid-year intake may be offered.

-Academic Year Structure: 2024
+Academic Year Structure: 2025